Accessibility

 This is who we are

-Straight to Pragser Wildsee lake
+Shuttle service directly to Pragser Wildsee lake - convenient and fast.

 Check Availability